Moral Foundations Theory: An Approach to Cultural Variation

 What the Theory Claims

-Moral Foundations Theory is the conjunction of four claims.[1]
+Moral Foundations Theory is the conjunction of four core claims.[1]

 ‘the human mind is organized in advance of experience so that it is prepared to learn values, norms, and behaviors related to a diverse set of recurrent adaptive social problems’ (Graham et al., 2013, p.
 63).

-Third, the Social Intuitionist Model of Moral Judgement is true.
-This is a set of hard-to-understand claims in itself (which we already considered briefly in Moral Disengagement: Significance).
-Two of these are:
+3. Intuitionism: Third, the Social Intuitionist Model of Moral Judgement is claimed to be true.
+This model involves several ideas (some considered briefly in Moral Disengagement: Significance), including:

 ‘moral evaluations generally occur rapidly and automatically, products of relatively effortless, associative, heuristic processing that psychologists now refer to as System 1 thinking’ (Graham et al., 2013, p.
 66)